 Council did not make any decisions regarding the budget at its meeting.

 Staff are proposing no increase to the water and sewer parcel taxes.
-The ongoing impact of COVID-19 on recreation and cultural programming is also expected to reduce Town revenues in 2021.
+The reduction in recreation and cultural programming due to COVID-19 provincial health orders is also expected to reduce Town revenues in 2021.